rloterh/WeatherApp/README.md

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-The rubric of this project is to build a weather web application  using e using vanilla javascript and a weather API.
-The waether information of a particular city at current date can be obtained keying in the name of that city into the search bar and pressing the search icon or hitting the Enter/ Return key.
-The current temperature is displayed in °C and °F. The current humidity and windspeed searched city are also displayed.
+The rubric of this project is to develop a weather web application using vanilla javascript and a weather API.
+The weather information of a particular city at current date can be obtained by keying in the name of that city into the search bar and pressing the search icon or hitting the Enter/ Return key.
+The current temperature is displayed in °C or °F. The current humidity and windspeed of the searched city are also displayed as part of the weather details.
 The specification for this project is a part of The Odin Project.

 ## Library Directory 📙